axionanon/cryptguestbook/README.md

 Features

-• Uses cryptography.fernet to securely encrypt and store messages.
+• Uses cryptography.fernet to securely encrypt and store messages.<br>
-• Collects user’s name and a secret passphrase to store and decrypt messages.
+• Collects user’s name and a secret passphrase to store and decrypt messages.<br>
-• Stores encrypted messages in a folder (secrets/) as JSON files, named by user.
+• Stores encrypted messages in a folder (secrets/) as JSON files, named by user.<br>
-• Each message is encrypted with a passphrase, and users need the correct passphrase to decrypt.
+• Each message is encrypted with a passphrase, and users need the correct passphrase to decrypt.<br>
-• Simulated typing effect using time.sleep. and basic python styling.
+• Simulated typing effect using time.sleep. and basic python styling.<br>

 Usage
 Download the Python file GUESTBOOK.py